StackTips

 Applications often consist of similar but different object models, where the data in two models may be similar but the structure and concerns of the models are different.

-Dozer is a Java Bean to Bean mapper that recursively copies data from one object to another.
-Typically, these Java Beans can be of same or different complex types.
+Dozer is a Java Bean-to-Bean mapper that recursively copies data from one object to another.
+Typically, these Java Beans can be of the same or different complex types.

 Dozer supports simple property mapping, complex type mapping, bi-directional mapping, implicit-explicit mapping, as well as recursive mapping.
 This includes mapping collection attributes that also need mapping at the element level.